bigsea-ufcg/bigsea-controller/README.md

 First of all, install **git**.
 After, you just need to clone the [Controller repository](https://github.com/bigsea-ufcg/bigsea-controller.git) in your machine.

 ### Configuration
-A configuration file is required to run the Controller.
-Edit and fill your controller.cfg in the root of Controller directory.
-Make sure you have fill up all fields before run.
+A configuration file is required to run the Controller. **Edit and fill your controller.cfg in the root of Controller directory.** Make sure you have fill up all fields before run.
 You can find a template in [config-example.md](https://github.com/bigsea-ufcg/bigsea-controller/tree/refactor/docs/config-example.md).

 ### Run
-In the Controller directory, start the service using tox command:
+In the Controller root directory, start the service using tox command:
 ```
 $ tox -e venv -- controller
 ```